augustoproiete/EmptyLicensesLicx/src/readme.txt

-i.e. Visual Studio will continue to modify the Properties\licenses.licx file as you make changes to this project, but every time you compile this project, the contents of the Properties\licenses.licx file will be removed and the fille will be empty, before compiler runs.
+i.e. Visual Studio will continue to modify the Properties\licenses.licx file as you make changes to this project, but every time you compile this project, the contents of the Properties\licenses.licx file will be removed and the file will become empty, before the compiler runs.

 Remember to commit the empty Properties\licenses.licx to your source control!